CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 ![Screenshot of Cloudwatch for CMAQv5.4 on c6a.48xlarge using spot pricing](../cmaq-vm/cloudwatch_cpu_utilization.png)

-Successful run output, but it is taking too long:
+Successful run output, but it is taking too long (twice as long as on the Parallel Cluster).

 ```
 ==================================